Alabama Crimson Tide: Women's rowing

 Women's rowing is the most recent addition to Alabama's list of varsity athletics.
 Mal Moore announced the addition of Alabama's 21st varsity sport in October 2005.
 The women's rowing team became the newest varsity sport at The University of Alabama in Fall 2006.
-The team was added due to the NCAA's Title IX and allows for 20 full scholarships.
+The team was added due to Title IX considerations and allows for 20 full scholarships.
 Taking only girls who had previously rowed for the Alabama Crew Club (est. 1987) and other walk-ons, Head Coach Larry Davis built the program from the ground up.
 In the first year of competition (2006–2007), the Tide defeated the University of Cincinnati, Creighton University, and Murray State University and also won medals at the Head of the Chattahoochee and the Head of the South.

 The second year (2007–2008) of competition surprised many as the Varsity eight went on to win silver medals at the prestigious Head of the Charles Regatta in Boston, and also the Southern Intercollegiate Rowing Association Championships in Oak Ridge, Tennessee.
 The Tide again medaled at the Chattanooga Head Race and the Head of the South and recorded several match race victories against Southern Methodist, Creighton, Murray State, Drake, and the North Carolina.
 The team also landed three boats in the top ten of their categories at the Dad Vail Regatta in Philadelphia.

 Within two years, the team has had 25 athletes earn SEC Academic Honor Roll honors and 16 earn Collegiate Rowing Coaches Association Scholar-Athlete awards.
 For the 2007–2008 school year, Women's Rowing won the team service award by posting the most number of community service hours (over 1500) out of all women's sports at Alabama.
 Nationally, the Alabama women's rowing team has won both silver (in 2007) and bronze (in 2009) medals in the women's championship 8+ category at the Head of the Charles regatta in Boston.

+Before the SEC added women's rowing in 2024–25, the Crimson Tide had housed that sport in the Big 12 Conference.